Embedding Dimension Phenomena in Intersection Complete Codes

 \begin{lemma} Let $\U=\{U_1,\ldots, U_n\}$ be a $k$-flexible sunflower in $\R^d$ with center $U$.
-The set of well supported points is dense in $\partial U$. \end{lemma} \begin{proof} Consider the sets $U_i\cap \partial U$ in $\partial U$.
+The set of well-supported points is dense in $\partial U$. \end{lemma} \begin{proof} Consider the sets $U_i\cap \partial U$ in $\partial U$.
 For each of these sets, the set of non-boundary points in $\partial U$ is dense and open when considered as a subset of $\partial U$.
-The set of well supported points is just the intersection of non-boundary points of $U_i\cap \partial U$ in $\partial U$for all $i$, and a finite intersection of dense open sets is again open and dense.
-Thus the well supported points are dense in $\partial U$. \end{proof}
+The set of well-supported points is just the intersection of non-boundary points of $U_i\cap \partial U$ in $\partial U$for all $i$, and a finite intersection of dense open sets is again open and dense.
+Thus the well-supported points are dense in $\partial U$. \end{proof}